 Does the Evil Empire levy an involuntary tithe on your commercial vehicles?
 I trust the answer to this question is a resounding yes, yes, and more yes.
 I thought we might take some of your valuable time today to formulate strategies to cut the cost of parking a commercial vehicle in NYC.
 I am frequently […]

-Don’t park a commercial vehicle overnight in an NYC residential neighborhood Our friend Joe squeezed out a few bucks making deliveries with his commercial truck in NYC.
-There isn’t a lot of profit built into a delivery during these difficult economic times.
-Every penny counts and one $115 NYC parking ticket can be the difference […]
+Don’t park commercial vehicles overnight in an NYC residential neighborhood Our friend Joe squeezed out a few bucks making deliveries with his commercial truck in NYC.
+There wasn’t a lot of profit built into a delivery during these difficult economic times.
+Every penny counts and one $115 NYC parking ticket can be the difference between […]

 The NYC parking ticket story involving an “unaltered commercial vehicle” I got a telephone call the other day from Joe from Jersey.
 He parked his van with commercial plates in a commercial meter zone in NYC.
 He paid the toll on a pole and went about his business.
 When Joe returned forty-five (45) minutes later, […]